 - Stacked: Aggregate values: Starting from the first bar, the values of subsequent bars are cumulatively added together.
 The final bar displays the total of all bars.

 - Stacked: Percentage: Displays the percentage of the total for each stacked bar.
-In addition to selecting this option, you must configure the Show value option on the Displayed values page of the Chart configuration menu to Show.
+In addition to selecting this option, you must configure the Show value option on the Displayed values panel of the Chart configuration menu to Show.

 - Stacked: Show total values: Displays the total from each bar at the top of the stack.